KevanMacGee/HTML-Pom/README.md

 This is a work in progress.
 I am building a pomodoro timer and only using AI, I'm not hand writing any of the code.
-(Also, I seem to be working on it for 15 monutes at a time, once or twice a week.)
+(Also, I seem to be working on it for 15 minutes at a time, once or twice a week.)

 **Version 0.3**